 - Choose a robust hosting environment, be it VPS hosting, shared hosting, or even a server dedicated to your site.

 - Use compression to keep files smaller.

 - Minimize HTTP requests in Chrome’s Developer Tools.

 You also get access to crucial improvements and insights that your frontend team can work on.

 5. White Space

-As an element of minimalist design, white space is essential for modern homepage design.
+As an element of minimalist design, white space is essential for modern homepage design that lets it breathe.
 Since the internet subjects every user to an infinite barrage of information, they can quickly reach a point of intellectual exhaustion.
 Using a balance of white space and content ensures that the site looks clean, organized, readable, and easy to navigate.
-Let your website breathe.

 Modern website design elements can go a long way in improving a site’s SEO-based ranking.
-Quite a few of them are invisible, such as meta tags, heading tags, and other HTML coding hacks that belong to the website’s back-end code.
-Insert, tweak, and optimize these elements so that the website can reap the full benefits of Google’s SEO algorithm.
+Some of them are invisible, such as meta tags, heading tags, and other HTML coding hacks belonging to the website’s back-end code.
+Insert, tweak, and optimize these elements so the website can reap the full benefits of Google’s SEO algorithm.

-Every design element being coded into a site needs to be displayed and function perfectly on every device and browser that the site is viewed with.
-The only way to achieve this level of consistency is iterative testing on real browsers and devices.
-That means every batch of design pushed into staging must be verified on real browser-device-OS combinations.
+Every design element being coded into a site needs to be displayed and function perfectly on every device and browser with which the site is viewed.
+The only way to achieve this level of consistency is through iterative testing on real browsers and devices.
+That means every batch of designs pushed into staging must be verified through a browser compatibility matrix.

-Look through a few modern website design examples, and notice how the pointers outlined above play a role in making them highly functional and appealing.
 Since every website must compete with thousands, sometimes millions of options online, it cannot afford to release anything but the most effective and aesthetically pleasing design.
-When discussing design plans, use these guidelines as a set of best practices, and continue to build creatively without excluding these stipulations.
+When discussing web design elements and plans, use these guidelines as best practices, and continue to build creatively without excluding these stipulations.